Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Cell decomposition, classifications and HO topological surface theories

-For crystalline TSC with spin-1/2 fermions, all possible block-states are summarized as following: \begin{enumerate}[1.] \item 2D blocks $\sigma_1$: 2D $(p+ip)$-SCs; \item 0D block $\mu$: 0D modes characterizing the eigenvalues of two generators of the $C_{4h}$ group. \end{enumerate} Similar to the spinless fermions, 2D $(p+ip)$-SC on each $\sigma_1$ is obstructed.
-Furthermore, if we consider a 0D mode characterizing the eigenvalue $i$ of 4-fold rotation on each $\tau_1$ which can be adiabatically deformed to infinite far and trivialized, it will change the eigenvalue of 4-fold rotation at $\mu$ by $-1$.
-Therefore, the ultimate classification is $\mathbb{Z}_2^2$, the root phase is 0D mode with eigenvalues $-1$ of two generators of $C_{4h}$ group, who does not contribute nontrivial HO topological surface theory.
+For crystalline TSC with spin-1/2 fermions, all possible block states are summarized as follows: \begin{enumerate}[1.] \item 2D blocks $\sigma_1$: 2D $(p+ip)$-SCs; \item 0D block $\mu$: 0D modes with odd fermion parity and characterizing the eigenvalues of two generators of the $C_{4h}$ group. \end{enumerate} Similar to the $C_{2h}$ case, the ultimate classification is $\Z_2$, and the nontrivial block state is the 0D mode with odd fermion parity on $\mu$.